rasifrana/task_manager/README.md

 ## UX

-If you have an unvestment portfolio and want to keep the record of all of your investment portfolio then Stacked is the perfect way of keeping track of every single change of your investment. whether it is traditional assets like Real Estate, Stocks bonds and others or Digital Asssets like Bitcoin, Litecoin, Ethereum and other altcoins, you store all the information and history of these assets in your profile.
+If you have an investment portfolio and want to keep the record of all of your investment portfolio then Stacked is the perfect way of keeping track of every single change of your investment. whether it is traditional assets like Real Estate, Stocks, bonds and others or Digital Asssets like Bitcoin, Litecoin, Ethereum and other altcoins, you can store all the information and history of these assets in your profile.

 It is easy to create portfolio, add more assets to portfolio , make any changes and track all activities